KaplanOpenSource/hera/hera/doc/source/index.rst

 .. image:: Hera-Layers.png

-Datalayer
+The hera package has two parts.
-   Tools to stome the metadata (data that describes the data itself) of each piece of data as a document in the database.
+ - :ref:`Data layer <datalayerPage>`: The datalayer provides interface to store the metadata (data that describes the data itself) of each piece of data as a document in the database
-   A general layer that helps to manage the metadata records.
-               It can be used directly through other layers.

-Cache Caching data after long computation.

-Measurements
-   Provide tools to manage data that originates from measurements.

-   Contains two groups of tools

-   - GIS
-         Manages GIS data and has the following tools:
-         - buildings
-            Manages GIS layer of buildings.
-Allows slicing and performing calculations of the porosity and conversion to STL.

-         - image
-            Manages Images of locations.
-Saves the image with its dimensions.

-         - shape
-            Manages spatial polygons and data.

-         - topography
-            Manages the topography.
-Slicing areas from the global database (such as BNTL), computing heights, and converting to STL.

-   - Meteorological
-      Manages meteorological data, provide tools to analyze:
-      - High frequency data
-         This refers to the raw data from the devices.
-         Currently we have implemented:

-         - Sonic data
-               Analyze and calculate turbulence properties of raw sonic data (20-30Hz).
-               Loads data from several formats.

-         - Temerature data
-               Analyze and calculate raw data from temperature measurements (1Hz).

-      - Low frequency data
-            Usually data that was processes and averaged to several minutes.
-            Loads data from several formats.

-Simulations
-   Manages and analyzes data that originates from simulations.

-   Contains several tools:

-       - OpenFOAM
-               Manage openFOAM simulations.

-       - LSM
-            Manage and run Lagrangian stochastic models.

-Risk assessment
-   Provides tools to perform risk assessment.
-That is project the concentration and estimate the consquences on the health of the population.
+ - :ref:`Toolkit <toolkitPage>`: Interfaces to manage different types of data.

 Installing & setup
 ==================